krathalan/miscellaneous-scripts/README.md

 - Update `/etc/pacman.d/mirrorlist` if it hasn't been updated in more than 3.5 days
   - This functionality requires the [reflector](https://www.archlinux.org/packages/community/any/reflector/) package to be installed
 - Update installed packages
-- Check for local AUR repo updates
+- Check for AUR package updates
-  - This functionality requires the [aurutils](https://aur.archlinux.org/packages/aurutils) package to be installed
+  - This functionality requires the `aur` script from this repo to be in your `$PATH`
 - Remove unused packages
-- Remove old journald entries
+- Remove journald entries older than 1 day
 - Update installed flatpaks and remove unused flatpaks
   - This functionality requires the [flatpak](https://www.archlinux.org/packages/extra/x86_64/flatpak/) package to be installed
 - Check your pacman database for errors
 - List failed systemd units
 - List `*.pacsave` and `*.pacnew` files in `/etc`
 - Print disk usage

+## `timer.sh`

-  - This functionality requires the [neofetch](https://www.archlinux.org/packages/community/any/neofetch/) package to be installed
+Requires the `termdown` and `mpv` packages to be installed.

+Specify a termdown timer, e.g. `timer.sh 5m`, and this script will play a sound file on repeat when the termdown timer is finished.
+Specify which sound file to play by setting the `$TIMER_SOUND_FILE` environment variable to a valid sound file path.

 ## `update_git_repos` (bash)
 This script will run `git pull --prune` inside every Git repository in the current directory.